How Belief Systems Shape our Interactions with the World

 “Wow man, I can’t believe this.
 Donald Trump.
 What a trip.
 I didn’t know this was how they were going to do it.”

 “What do you mean?”
 I asked.

-The next conversation I had was with a man in his mid-forties who explained to me how the moon is hollow, and how it was placed “there” by an ancient alien civilization.
-Although this was not related to the election, it only seemed to echo the same sentiment.
-It became clear that one’s belief system has a direct effect on the way he or she interacts with the world.
+The next conversation I had was with a man in his mid-forties who explained to me how the moon is hollow.
+This hollow structure we call the moon was placed “there” by an ancient alien civilization.
+Although this was not related to the election, it only seemed to echo the same sentiment I had just escaped.
+It became clear that one’s belief system has a direct effect on the way they interact with the world.